 - seeking to ensure that it remains confidential and secure; and

 - taking all reasonable steps to ensure that personal privacy is respected.

 All our data is stored in written or electronic form on our servers and computers and in various physical locations.
 We maintain physical, electronic and procedural safeguards to protect your personal information from misuse, unauthorised access or disclosure and loss or corruption by computer viruses and other sources of harm.
 We restrict access to personal information to those staff members, joint venture partners, subsidiary companies and third parties who need to know that information for the purposes set out in this policy.

 Unfortunately, no data transmission over the Internet can be guaranteed as totally secure.
-Accordingly, although Drake strives to protect such information, Drake cannot ensure or warrant the security of any information you transmit to us or from our online services and you do so at your own risk.
+Accordingly, although Medox strives to protect such information, Medox cannot ensure or warrant the security of any information you transmit to us or from our online services and you do so at your own risk.
 Once we receive your transmission, we will take reasonable steps to preserve the security of this information in our own systems.
 If you have a login name and/or password for use in conjunction with this website, you are entirely responsible for the maintenance of the confidentiality of that login name and/or password.
 Furthermore, you are entirely responsible for any and all activities that occur under your login name.
-You agree to immediately notify Drake of any unauthorized use of your login name and/or password or any other breach of security known to you.
+You agree to immediately notify Medox of any unauthorized use of your login name and/or password or any other breach of security known to you.

 Your rights with regards to your personal information